o7q/MediaDownloader/README.md

 Custom DL Arguments: Specify custom arguments that yt-dlp will accept

-gif (web) Quality: R = Resolution & F = Framerate (this is helpful for uploading gifs to something such as Discord if you do not have Discord Nitro)
+gif (web) Quality: R = X Resolution (will preserve aspect ratio) & F = Framerate (this is helpful for uploading gifs to something such as Discord if you do not have Discord Nitro)

 <img src="images/v310/v310.png"/>